A Forever Home for a Husky in need

 Hutch - a Shyvarne grey male born 9 October 2004.
 He went to Alice Springs to replace a much loved Husky who died from injuries sustained in a car accident.

 Cyba - Wolfstar Rumour, born 30 January 2002 - turned up again!
-He went to the best pet home in Griffith, NSW after his owners surrendered him when they could not find accommodation to include dogs
+He went to a new home in Griffith, NSW after his owners surrendered him when they could not find accommodation to include dogs.
+Cyba was surrendered to the Griffith Council Dog Pound in early 2012 and came back here till he found another home.

 Penny October 2007